mojoaxel/awesome-regression-testing/README.md

 - [Make visual regression testing easier](https://medium.com/@nima.soroush.h/make-visual-regression-testing-easier-4a3dc7073737) - Introduction to [Differencify](https://github.com/NimaSoroush/differencify) and how to use it.
 - [Visual Regression Testing with Puppeteer & Jest](https://www.viswiz.io/help/tutorials/puppeteer) - Tutorial to setup visual testing with Puppeteer, Jest and VisWiz.io.
 - [Keeping a React Design System consistent: using visual regression testing to save time and headaches](https://techblog.commercetools.com/keeping-a-react-design-system-consistent-f055160d5166) - Using percy, and jest puppeteer to visually test a React component library.
+- [Visual Regression Test with WebdriverIO & WebdriverCSS](https://medium.com/@dalenguyen/visual-regression-test-with-webdriverio-webdrivercss-d7675a1812b2) - Tutorial using WebdriverIO and WebdriverCSS with Spec Reporter

 ## Slideshows, talks and videos